jonisapp/dgui/README.md

 * It is provided by function **contextMenu(event, description, callback)**.
 * Class ContextMenu can be described by providing an object containing **two attributs** : an array of **fields** and **initPosition** which can be **"bottom"** | **"right"** | **"left"** | **"mouse"**
 * It provides 3 types of fields : **button**, **switch** and **context**.
 * type attribut is not mandatory for context and button types.
-Indeed, by default type is set to button and context field has a context attribut.
+Indeed, by default type is set to button and context field has a context attribut (which makes its type obvious).

 #### Common attributs to describe fields
 * **key** (string) : refers the field to access it during submission step